 Concerto No. 1 in G minor for Violin and Orchestra, Opus 26

-Reading these words of Joachim's might cause us to raise our eyebrows at his yoking together of these four concertos.
+Reading these words of Joachim’s, we are likely to raise our eyebrows, to be a bit censorious at his yoking together of these four concertos.
 Mendelssohn with Beethoven and Brahms?
-But mainly the accolade to Bruch is surprising, though when you stop to think about it and take “richest” to refer to immediate sensuous impressions, Joachim is exactly on target.
+But mainly it is the accolade to Bruch that astonishes us, though when you stop to think about it and take “richest” to refer to immediate sensuous impressions, Joachim is exactly on target.
 It is, however, a question of context.
 We may be reluctant to speak of Mendelssohn as though he were on a plane with Beethoven and Brahms, let alone describe his beautiful concerto as “the most inward” of these four, but that concerto is for us part of a large, coherent picture of a brilliant, versatile, distinguished, serious musician.
 With Bruch, we feel no such assurance, for he comes perilously near to being a one-work composer, the one work being the G minor Concerto.
 In his day, however, Bruch was a most substantial figure on the musical landscape, and if he failed to develop richly—the works with the greatest vitality and freshness were those he wrote in his thirties and forties—he retained, through his long life, respect for his command of craft and affection for his devotion to euphony.

-Max's mother, a soprano, was his first teacher; his father was a civil servant.
-The first musical training he received outside his home was from Heinrich Carl Breidenstein, a jurisprudent and philosopher (a pupil of Hegel) as well as a musician.
-He was indoctrinated in the conservative Mendelssohn-Schumann-Brahms faction in German music as against the progressive Liszt-Wagner wing.
+Max’s mother, a soprano, was his first teacher; his father was a civil servant.
+The first musical training he received outside his home was from Heinrich Carl Breidenstein, a jurisprudent and philosopher (a pupil of Hegel) as well as a musician; later he went to Ferdinand Hiller and Karl Reinecke.
+This all amounted to indoctrination in the conservative Mendelssohn-Schumann-Brahms faction in German music as against the progressive Liszt-Wagner wing.
 At twenty he settled down to teach in Cologne, where his first opera, Scherz, List und Rache (Jest, Cunning and Revenge), after Goethe, was performed the same year.
 He had composed prodigiously since boyhood.
-He took up conducting and held, over the years, a succession of appointments in Koblenz, Sonderhausen, Liverpool, and Breslau (now Wrocław, Poland).
+He took up conducting and held, over the years, a succession of appointments in Koblenz, Sonderhausen, Liverpool (hence the Liverpudlian connection of the Kol Nidrei), and Breslau (now Wrocław, Poland).
 In the 1870s he enjoyed a couple of patches of prosperity and independence that allowed him to devote himself entirely to composition.
 In 1891 he was granted the title of Professor, and from then until his retirement in 1910 he taught in Berlin.
 In 1893, in the distinguished company of Grieg, Saint-Saëns, and Tchaikovsky, he received an honorary doctorate at Cambridge.
 That same year, his travels brought him to America, where he conducted his oratorio Arminius with the Handel and Haydn Society in Boston.

 In the Adagio resides the soul of this perennially fresh and touching concerto, lyric rapture being heightened by Bruch’s artfully cultivated way with form, proportion, and sequence.
 As for the crackling, Gypsy-tinged finale, never having paid attention to the date of composition, I had always assumed that Bruch had borrowed a notion or two from his slightly older friend Johannes Brahms.
 It turns out that Bruch got there first.